afcarl/marketing_bits/closing.md

 Remember, closing is about challenging their rejection, and pushing people to buy.
 Focus on why they are rejecting you (the objections), and close.

+<a href="http://orangethirty.github.com/marketing_bits">Don't miss the next Marketing Bits volume.
+Click here to request your free subscription.
+No spam.
+All securely handled by Mail Chimp.</a>